peteri/CirtechCPM/CpmLdrTrace/README.md

 ## Disassembling the 6502 code

 Again we're going to use [6502bench SourceGen](https://6502bench.com/) to disassemble the code.

 Highlights of the code will be put here afterwards.

+### Terminal emulator

+The code from $D000-$D3FF handles writing to the screen and emulates a Televideo 920 (I think) Weirdly it seems to be missing the Cursor Up sequence which should either be Ctrl-K (Currently clear to end of screen) or Ctrl-_ I'm not entirely sure why this is missing, there is more than enough space.
+There is also no code to deal with the Tab character which leaves me wondering if this is dealt with in some Z80 code?

+The only really tricky piece of code is the bit that deals with Escape followed by either a single character code OR an `=` which is then followed by a Y and X character to form a GOTOYX sequence for the cursor.
+This has some comments around address $D013 to explain what's happening.

+### Disk driver code

+Disk driver is from $D400 - $DBFF
+Buffer is $800-$9FF (512 bytes)

+Currently the Smart Drive code is disassembled, ProDOS and regular RWTS code still has more work to do.

+### Slot / Card driver
+Code is copied in $A00-$BFF by the boot routine from $DC00

+Looks like this deals with talking to the other cards (serial ports / printers etc)